 No, we have a pretty broad mix really.
 There are a lot of older people who love the Cadbury story and what we’re doing and what we stand for, but our core range of buyers is from 25-35, possibly because our packaging is bright, colourful and trendy.
 We really want to appeal to everybody.

 What are your plans for this year?

 Last year we went into retail and grew the brand, but this year we are going to focus 100% on gifting.
-Firstly, we are launching some truffles in a couple of months; we’ve done the packaging and the new product development and are just going into production now.
-I spent a long time getting the branding and design right and I think it’s going to work really well.
+Firstly, we are launching some truffles; we’ve done the packaging and the new product development and are just going into production now.
+I spent a long time getting the branding and design right, and I think it’s going to work really well.

 And then we’re going to go into more specific gifty products, so for Easter and Christmas – the usual sort of things but also trying to think outside the box to see what we can come up with.
 I think that in the gifting market chocolate is such a great thing to buy people, especially if it looks good, tastes good and has the right ethics behind it, so hopefully this will be our big growth market for the next year.

 How do you see the chocolate market developing?